schmidi2/Back-p/README.md

 SipaeBa - Simply, portable, and encrypted Backup
 ============

-This little backuptool shall be installed on a portable usb stick or harddrive, plugged in ony any computer to make a full and encrypted backup of all userdata.
+This little backup tool shall be installed on a portable USB stick or hard drive, plugged in on any computer to make a full encrypted backup of all user data of which is currently logged in.

+As an IT guy you know, persons never do regular backups of their private data.
+With this tool, you can easily make securely encrypted offside backups of your families, friends, and neighbor’s user data, encrypted by a password they can choose by themselves.

+It is based on 7-zip compression program.

 Usage
 -